Cobblestone RanchEight-Month Ranching Apprenticeship near Chico, California

 Stipend: The monthly stipend is determined each year, based on available funding; it is approximately $800.
 The stipend may or may not cover monthly expenses for the apprentice based on his or her needs and lifestyle.
 The position does not allow time for a second job, so the apprentice should consider his or her budgetary needs before applying to this position.

-Housing: The apprentice will be housed in a camper trailer on the ranch.
+Housing: The apprentice will be housed in a guest house on the ranch.
 Heat and water are included in housing and are not additional expenses for the apprentice – though we do ask that you be conscientious of your energy use.
 Please note: housing can be provided only for the apprentice.
 Pets are ok.
 Spouses, significant others, and/or children cannot be accommodated on the ranch.

 Time Off: The apprentice will have one fixed day off a week.
 If an apprentice needs additional days for specific activities, he or she should let the mentors know as soon as possible.
 Be aware that the ranch and the herd dictate workflow over the course of the apprenticeship.